 - BRUGES CAMPUS

-As a student in Bruges, you can rent a student bicycle through the 'Bruges student city' project with favourable terms.
+As a student in Bruges, you can rent a student bicycle through the 'Bruges student city' project with interesting conditions.
 You pay € 6/month.
 The minimum rental period is 3 months.

 - KORTRIJK (COURTRAI) CAMPUS

-As a student in Kortrijk you can rent a bicycle at Mobiel with favourable terms.
-You pay € 5/month.
+As a student in Kortrijk you can rent a bicycle at Mobiel with interesting conditions.
+You pay € 6/month.